nic-gibson/noslogan/content/posts/pancakes.md

 description: "Our favourite sourdough pancakes"
 ---

-This always feels like cheating because there's baking soda and powder as well as sourdough but it makes really tasty muffins.
+This always feels like cheating because there's baking soda and powder as well as sourdough but it makes really tasty pancakes.

 <!--more-->